KastnerRG/Read_the_docs/docs/project1.rst

    ``make report``

 to copy the synthesis report to your source code directory.
 This file will contain the performance and resource usage that you will be reporting.
+Note that you only need to report the top level performance and resource consumption.
+For performance metrics, report the numbers under "Latency: Summary".
+You should report the max value (worst case scenario) if the min and max values are different.
+For resource consumption, only report the line "Used" under "Utilization Estimates:Summary".

 To delete the generated files for a clean start, do: